MCF-St. Cloud COVID-19 Response

 Hand washing stations: MCF-St. Cloud installed new hand washing stations in the facility.
 Hand sanitizer receptacles have been installed throughout the facility, including main corridors.
 Inmate restrooms and kitchenettes also have sinks to wash hands.
 All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.

 Screening and COVID-19 Testing: All staff are temperature screened daily upon entry into the facility.
 Incarcerated individuals in quarantine and isolation units are temperature screened daily.
 Those in general population units are screened prior to leaving the unit for work/programming.
 The screening includes body temperature monitoring from an Infrared Thermometer.
-All new intakes are tested upon admission and again on day 7 and day 12 prior to being released from the intake quarantine unit, with the exception of individuals with verified vaccination.
+All new intakes, release violators, and those returning from writs are tested upon admission, on day 7 and on day 12 prior to being released from the intake quarantine unit, regardless of vaccination status.
+Prior to transfer to another facility, all incarcerated individuals will be tested, regardless of vaccination status.

 Isolation Plans: MCF-St. Cloud has an isolation plan in place.
 If an incarcerated individual tests positive for Covid-19, he will be placed into isolation.
 Those on medical isolation status have personal property, phone call access, showers, canteen, etc. and are assessed by nursing staff each shift.
 Individuals are released from isolation on a case-by-case basis upon review of health status.